Useful References for Green Certification:

 FSC Standards and Technical Documents –

 Keeping up to date with FSC standards, policies, protocols, etc. can be daunting.
-The links noted here are a good place to start.
-All “normative” standards and guidance come from the FSC IC.
+They are all readily accessible, however, in the FSC Document Centre.
+All “normative” standards and guidance are managed centrally by FSC-IC.
+They can be found by searching or browsing here:

 Sustainable Forestry Inititative (SFI)